nameko/nameko/docs/cli.rst

 Discover and run a service class.
 This will start the service in the foreground and run it until the process terminates.

-It is prossible to override the default settings using a ``--config`` switch
+It is possible to override the default settings using a ``--config`` switch

 .. code-block:: shell